EYH0602/blog/source/about/index.md

 I like video games.
 My favorite games are Pokemon (recently: Sword :(, Violet, and Arceus:)), The Witcher 3, Clash of Clans (World top #169 in April 2018!), and Genshin Impact (haven't play much since 4.4, I blame miHoYo for this).
+I also like cozy-style role-playing games like Whimel Academy to reset my mind after research, experiments, and paper writing..
 <!-- I also love music (from an audiophile perspective) and [photography](https://www.instagram.com/ethan0he1/)! -->
 I also enjoy powerlifting.
 I have trained for a little over two years.